areding/blog/content/projects/BUGStoPyMC.md

 The project can be found [here](https://areding.github.io/6420-pymc/).
 The website was created with [Jupyter Book](https://jupyterbook.org/), and the examples make use of [PyMC](https://github.com/pymc-devs/pymc), [SciPy](https://docs.scipy.org/doc/scipy/index.html), [NumPy](https://numpy.org/), [ArViz](https://arviz-devs.github.io/arviz/), and [Pgmpy](https://pgmpy.org/).

-### Current progress (last updated May 2023)
+### Current progress (last updated July 2023)

-The site currently has 74 individual pages of content, with 54 of them containing code examples.
-There are 50 additional pages outlined and being written.
-I expect to finish them over the summer, I'll be adding notes for each lecture, further explanation for existing examples, and new supplementary examples.
-As of the end of May, I'm finished with Unit 3, halfway through Unit 4.
+Over the summer, I'll be adding notes for each lecture, further explanation for existing examples, and new supplementary examples.
+As of July 10th, I'm finished with Unit 4.
+Lots of content for Unit 5 has already been written, hoping to finish incorporating that within a week.